jump-dev/MathOptAnalyzer.jl/docs/src/index.md

 # print report to the screen
 ModelAnalyzer.summarize(data)

-# or print ehte report to a file
+# or print the report to a file

 # open a file
 open("my_report.txt", "w") do io